-Every year, more than 400 people die from carbon monoxide poisoning and another 20,000 visit the emergency room, according to the Centers for Disease Control and Prevention.
-The danger is greatest in wintertime, because your furnace and other fuel-burning appliances can emit the odorless, colorless and tasteless gas, causing you to fall ill before you realize that something has gone wrong.
-Infants, the elderly and people with chronic illness are especially susceptible.
+Every year, more than 400 people die from carbon monoxide poisoning, and another 20,000 visits the emergency room, according to the Centers for Disease Control and Prevention.
+The danger is greatest in the wintertime because your furnace and other fuel-burning appliances can emit odorless, colorless, and tasteless gas, causing you to fall ill before you realize that something has gone wrong.
+Infants, the elderly, and people with chronic illnesses are especially susceptible.
 How can you avoid being stricken by this potentially deadly gas?
 Follow these tips to keep your home safe for you and your family.

 - Use Carbon Monoxide Detectors: They’re inexpensive, easy to install and they can save your life.
 Put one on each level of your home, just like you do for smoke detectors.
 Unlike smoke detectors, however, carbon monoxide detectors should be placed low.
 The gas is heavier than air, so a detector that plugs into the wall is one option.
 If you choose this type, make sure they have a battery backup so they will still function when the power goes out.
 Check the batteries twice a year.